insraq/insraq.github.com/_posts/2019-9-21-game-networking-5.md

 Part V: [**Interpolation and Rollback**](https://ruoyusun.com/2019/09/21/game-networking-5.html)
 Part VI: [Game Genres and FAQ](https://ruoyusun.com/2019/09/30/game-networking-6.html)

-*A significant part of this article has been rewritten in Jan 2024 to add discussion on rollback networking*

 ## Hiding Network Latency

 Even though network bandwidth has improved a lot in recent years, the speed of light has remained constant.
 Therefore, the network latency has remained a problem.
 Just like real-time rendering is about **"cheating as much as possible"**, netcode latency mitigation follows the same principle.
 The simplest way is to ignore the latency and focus on hiding it using "visual tricks".
 In [Part III](https://ruoyusun.com/2019/04/06/game-networking-3.html), we talked about using animation to hide latency.